jackylee1/shop/README.md

 ## What is it?
 What better?

 Nothing better yet, but I'm looking for the best.
-Its my first "big" project on Laravel and first usage Vue.js.
-I'm studying these two frameworks for new experiences.
+To find the goals and what has already been achieved, you can see the [roadmap](roadmap.md).

 ## Get started